meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 A company wants to migrate its on-premises Microsoft SQL Server Enterprise edition database to AWS.
 The company's online application uses the database to process transactions.
 The data analysis team uses the same production database to run reports for analytical processing.
 The company wants to reduce operational overhead by moving to managed services wherever possible.
 Which solution will meet these requirements with the LEAST operational overhead?

-- A. Migrate to Amazon RDS for Microsoft SOL Server.
+- A. Migrate to Amazon RDS for Microsoft SQL Server.
 Use read replicas for reporting purposes
 - B. Migrate to Microsoft SQL Server on Amazon EC2.
 Use Always On read replicas for reporting purposes
 - C. Migrate to Amazon DynamoDB.
 Use DynamoDB on-demand replicas for reporting purposes
 - D. Migrate to Amazon Aurora MySQL.
 Use Aurora read replicas for reporting purposes